BJarboe/PortfolioRepo/README.md

 # GitHub Portfolio

 Welcome to my GitHub portfolio!
 This repository showcases a collection of projects that I've worked on, covering a range of technologies and applications.
-Each project has its own folder with detailed documentation, code, and examples.

 ## Table of Contents

 - [Introduction](#introduction)